 The change in entanglement content from an `area law' to beyond as one moves from gapped phases to phase transitions has become a useful tool in detecting phase transitions.
 In fact, not only entanglement entropy, but also many other different entanglement measures have been found to exhibit diverging behavior as a phase transition point is approached and therefore can be used as a probe for detecting phase transitions.
 While numerical and experimental challenges remain to calculate or measure entanglement in a system, one special advantage of such a probe is that it works for both symmetry breaking and topological systems.
 Some conventional probes of phase transitions, like order parameter, apply only to symmetry breaking phases and fail for topological phases.
 Entanglement measures, however, are generic probes independent of the nature of the phase transition.

-In fact, we can also use the quantum conditional mutual information $I(A{:}C|B)$ to detect non-trivial entanglement area law.
+In fact, we can also use the quantum conditional mutual information $I(A{:}C|B)$ to detect non-trivial entanglement structures in gapless systems.
 Once we choose the large enough areas $A,B,C$ with $A,C$ far from each other, a nonzero $I(A{:}C|B)$ also provides information for gapless systems.
 Unlike the area law, $I(A{:}C|B)$ does not diverge for critical systems.
 And due to the dependence with $L$, the area ratio of the $A,B,C$ parts will give different values of $I(A{:}C|B)$.

 As an example, at the transition point $B=1$ for the transverse-field Ising model $H_{\text{tIsing}}$, where the system is gapless, the five curves in Fig.~\ref{Ising} intersect at $S^\text{t}_\text{topo}\sim 0.5$.
 However, this value of $S^\text{t}_\text{topo}$ is not a constant, which depends on the shape of the areas $A,B,C$.
 Define the ratio